| |

 |

-in Calw, Black Forest (Germany).
-Education in social
+phil. h.c..
+Born in Calw, Black Forest (Germany).
+Certified

-pedagogy.
-Living in Berlin.
-Author and editor since
+pedagogue.
+Living as independent publisher in Berlin.
+Author

 of the Association for Protection against Psychiatric Violence